Ford Performance Vehicles: FG

+The FG series FPV was launched in 2008, based on the FG Falcon.
+The Typhoon and Tornado names were dropped for the F6.

 4 limited editions GT's were released during the FG series, the first being the GT 5th Anniversary, celebrating 5-years since the start of FPV.
 The "Black Edition" followed, and the R-Spec and GT-F arriving in the MkII update.